mothball187/TimedProgression/README.md

 `thresholds` - An array of integers representing the number of seconds from the start of wipe before the next phase begins.
 The default values are `172800` and `345600`, which are 2 days, and 4 days, respectively.
 This means phase 1 begins after two days from wipe, and phase 2 after 4 days from wipe.
 You can configure more than two thresholds to add more phases to your wipe period.

-`wipeStartDay` - The 0 based index of the day of the week your wipe period begins.
-This value defaults to 4 (Thursday).

-`wipeStartHour` - The hour of the day your wipe period begins on your configured wipe day of the week.
-This value defaults to 13 (1pm).

 The `items.json` file contains the more complex details of which items are restricted and their unlock phase.
 Below is the default configuration.
 ```
 items["Weapon", "pistol.revolver"] = 0;